 Radiology and imaging procedures conducted by Hunterdon Radiological Associates are often necessary for the detection, diagnosis, and management of diseases and injuries.
 Our facility employs a team of licensed, board-certified radiologists who perform a variety of diagnostic imaging services using the most advanced equipment available.
-We understand your concerns about various procedures, especially radiation exposure levels, so we’ve created a list of imaging and radiology FAQs commonly asked by patients.
+To ease your concerns, we’ve created a list of imaging and radiology FAQs commonly asked by patients.

 Although X-rays use low doses of ionizing radiation, we utilize high-resolution digital X-ray technology that lets us use 80% less radiation than traditional X-rays.
 These X-rays are utilized wisely and gently to ensure each patient’s safety.